Estimated reading time: 8 minutes

 This latter factor is absolutely key.
 It can be different for every variety!
 Find out how to do this safely and effectively in the short course Better Fruit with Wise Organic Spraying.

-Another key to success is to use ONLY allowable organic sprays.
+Another key to success is to use ONLY organic sprays.
 This avoids damage to the trees and the environment.

 Curly leaves caused by insects

 If you notice curly leaves in your plum trees, it must have a different cause.
 As we mentioned, peach Leaf Curl disease only affects peach and nectarine trees.

 The most likely culprit for curly leaves in plum trees is aphids.

 This photo (above) shows the curly leaves you would typically see as a result of an aphid outbreak.

 Here’s another example (below), this time in a peach tree.
 It’s important to note that both black and green aphids can affect peach and nectarine trees.

 So, if you have curly leaves in your peach trees, there are multiple potential causes!

 If you have curly leaves on your fruit trees, the first step is to carefully look inside the leaves.
 Even if you can’t see insects crawling around visibly, look carefully inside a few of the curled-up leaves.